 - Meanwhile, in a small mixing bowl, stir together the cranberry sauce, jalapeno and cilantro until well combined.

 - To serve, spoon the cranberry sauce salsa over the hot burrito bowls and enjoy!

+This recipe can be doubled for more delicious leftover fun.
+They may need to cook for a minute or two longer to accommodate for the additional food.
 For a less spicy salsa, remove the seeds and the ribs from the jalapeno before mixing with the cranberry sauce.

 Disclosure: I was compensated for creating this recipe but all opinions are my own.
 For more great holiday leftover ideas, visit the Old El Paso Holiday Leftovers page.